ring-lang/ring/README.md

 	Select "Advanced" tab.
 	Click on "Enviroment Variables..."
 	Double click on "Path"
-	Add at the end the variable the new path separated by semicolon.
+	Add at the end the new path separated by semicolon.
 		;C:\Ring\Bin

 ### Run Ring Notepad